 TOP 5 MUST SEE PLACES IN KATHMANDU VALLEY

-Kathmandu valley is surrounded by 6 amazing hill stations in all four sides.
-Around the Kathmandu valley edge, Phulchowki is the highest point in the south towering at an altitude of 2,765 meters, Shivapuari in the north rises to an altitude of 2,732 meters, Chandragiri Hill in the southwestern part of the valley has an altitude of 2,561 meters, Nagarkot in the northeast part has an altitude of 2,188 meters, Champadevi in the western part has an altitude of 2097 meters, & Pokhari Thumko in the south eastern part has an altitude of 2,005 meters.
-So near yet so far from the noise, pollution and smog covered bustling capital, various hiking and biking activities can be organized around the valley perimeter.
+Kathmandu valley is surrounded by 6 amazing hill stations on all four sides.
+Around the Kathmandu valley edge, Phulchowki is the highest point in the south towering at an altitude of 2,765 meters, Shivapuari in the north rises to an altitude of 2,732 meters, Chandragiri Hill in the southwestern part of the valley has an altitude of 2,561 meters, Nagarkot in the northeast part has an altitude of 2,188 meters, Champadevi in the western part has an altitude of 2097 meters, & Pokhari Thumko in the southeastern part has an altitude of 2,005 meters.
+So near yet so far from the noise, pollution, and smog covered bustling capital, various hiking and biking activities can be organized around the valley perimeter.
 Apart from these stunning Hill around the Kathmandu valley, we have to see some other amazing landmarks & attractions that are absolutely necessary to explore before going back home.

 You should see the great sights of Kathmandu, the temple complex at Pashupatinath, the holiest Hindu site in Nepal.
-Pashupatinath is one of the many names of lord Shiva, the most respected god in Hindu Pantheon.
+Pashupatinath is one of the many names of Lord Shiva, the most respected god in Hindu Pantheon.
 The main sacred is the site where non-Hindus are not allowed inside the temple at the heart of it.
 Below the temple and flanked by the burning Ghats runs the river Bagmati.
 A number of platforms, sort of jetties for the soul, are built on the river bank and on these the dead are cremated on wood funeral pyre according to the Hindu tradition.
 Moreover, Sadhus, itinerants who have renounced all worldly possessions and dedicated their life to Lord Shiva, at Pashupatinath Temple.
 They are the world’s most sociable hermits.
 These Sadhus will do anything for you, including their Roy Wood and Wizzard impersonation.
-This is a must see site in Kathmandu valley.
+This is a must-see site in Kathmandu valley.

 BOUDHANATH (STUPA) TEMPLE